teklitgereziher/DesignPatternsAndPrinciples/README.md

 ### Dependency Inversion Principle (DIP)
 DIP "High-level modules or classes of a software should not depend on low-level modules or classes.
 Instead both of them should depend on abstractions."
 That means, details should depend on abstractions but not vice versa.
 In other words, the high-level and low-level classes or modules should interact through abstractions or interfaces.
 ## Design Patterns
+Design patterns are reusable solutions to recurring problems in the domain of software design.
+Some of the commonly occurring problems in the software development life cycle are:
+- Creation and disposal of objects -> creational pattern
+- Interaction between objects -> behavioral pattern
+- Structure of classes -> which is the structural pattern
+- - This enhances cohesion and loose coupling, maintainability

+### Creational Pattern
+Creational patterns help to solve the problem of object creation and initialization by abstracting the way of object creation and initialization process.
+It hides the object creation logic by avoiding instantiation of objects directly using the new operator.
+1. **Singleton Pattern**
+Provides a solution on how to create a class that has only one instance across the whole application.
+##### Implementation guidelines:
+- Make sure that only one instance of a class exists
+- Declare the constructor of the class with private access modifier
+- The Singleton instance should be stored in a private static field.
+- Provide public static method that returns a reference to the Singleton instance
+- Make sure the Singleton instance is thread safe